JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 Nanite works by first splitting your base mesh into a series of meshlets - small, independent clusters of triangles.
 Nanite then takes those clusters, simplifies them to use less triangles, and then groups the clusters themselves into a set of _new_ clusters.
 By repeating this process, you get a tree of clusters where the leaves of the tree form the base mesh, and the root of the tree forms a simplified approximation of the base mesh.

 Now at runtime, we don't just have to render one level (LOD) of the tree.
 We can choose specific clusters from different levels of the tree so that if you're close to one part of the mesh, it'll render many high resolution clusters.
 If you're far from a different part of the mesh, however, then that part will use a couple low resolution clusters that are cheaper to render.
 Unlike traditional LODs, which are all or nothing, part of the mesh can be low resolution, part of the mesh can be high resolution, and a third part can be somewhere in between, all at the time same time, all on a very granular level.

+Additionally, the transitions between LODs can be virtually imperceptible and extremely smooth, without extra rendering work.
+Traditional LODs typically have to hide transitions with crossfaded opacity between two levels.

 (TODO: Slide from Nanite showing the cluster tree)